 Application control and identity awareness are the two key pieces of functionality that set next-generation firewalls apart.
 These capabilities take NGFWs beyond the basic anti-virus scanning and security protocols offered by UTMs and let you know what users are accessing which applications, knowledge that is particularly critical for customers using SaaS applications.
 A next-gen firewall gives you the granular control to limit remote access to certain apps to specific users or groups and to block other apps completely, letting you take an intelligent approach to security.

-NGFWs also include advanced threat detection, which helps you protect customers from ransomware attacks like Cryptolocker and other sophisticated malware.
-With advanced threat detection, you can avoid network breaches and identify zero-day exploits, targeted attacks, and advanced persistent threats that regularly bypasses traditional signature-based IPS and antivirus engines before they affect your customers’ networks.
+NGFWs also include advanced threat protection, which helps you protect customers from ransomware attacks like Cryptolocker and other sophisticated malware.
+With advanced threat protection, you can avoid network breaches and identify zero-day exploits, targeted attacks, and advanced persistent threats that regularly bypasses traditional signature-based IPS and antivirus engines before they affect your customers’ networks.